radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 <br>BUILD SUCCESSFUL
 <br>Total time: 9 seconds

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – every time you change the script/class, the JAR file MUST be rebuilt and the RadiantOne service must be restarted.
-If RadiantOne is deployed in a cluster, restart the service on all nodes.**
+>Every time you change the script/class, the JAR file MUST be rebuilt and the RadiantOne service must be restarted.
+If RadiantOne is deployed in a cluster, restart the service on all nodes.

 #### Disabling an Interception Script